SITONGRUC/sitongruc/README.md

 ---

-✨ I’m Bryan.
+✨ I’m Sitong Li (李思桐）.
 Welcome to my GitHub profile.
 Feel free to check out my projects!

 🔭 I’m a Master of Science graduate from Carslon School of Management